167th Airlift Squadron: West Virginia Air National Guard

 In 1995, the unit began conversion training for the C-130H-3 in the first quarter and transferred most of the "E" models to the Illinois Air National Guard 182d Airlift Wing, Peoria, Illinois.
 The unit celebrated its 40th anniversary on 10 June 1995 with an open house and dance.

 The 167th Airlift Group was redesignated the 167th Airlift Wing on 1 October 1995.
 The 167th Airlift Squadron was reassigned to the new 167th Operations Group under the objective wing structure of the new Wing.

-Since the 11 September 2001, terrorist attacks on New York City and Washington, D.C., the unit has had members deployed to the four corners of the world in support of Operations ENDURING FREEDOM and IRAQI FREEDOM.
+Since the 11 September 2001, terrorist attacks on New York City and Washington, D.C., the unit has had members deployed to the four corners of the world in support of Operations Enduring Freedom and Iraqi Freedom.
 Unit members have received six Bronze Stars and two Purple Hearts in support of these operations.

-In March 2002, West Virginia Senator Robert Byrd announced that the unit would transition to the C-5 Galaxy aircraft.
+In March 2002, Senator Robert Byrd announced that the unit would transition to the C-5 Galaxy aircraft.
 On 4 December 2006 the first C-5 aircraft assigned to the unit landed at Shepherd Field.
 Ten more aircraft were assigned to the squadron.

 On 28 March 2007 the unit launched its first C-5 mission from Shepherd Air Field.
 After a brief stop at Dover Air Force Base, the aircraft continued on to Camp Lemonier, Djibouti, Africa, delivering two CH-53E Super Stallion helicopters (used for humanitarian assistance, personnel and equipment movement, and noncombatant casualty evacuations) and more than 60 marines supporting Combined Joint Task Force – Horn of Africa.

 Recently, the 167th Airlift Wing was tasked to provide transportation for NASA's Ares I-X Crew Module, Launch Abort System Simulator, and related equipment.
 On 27 January 2009 the unit launched a C-5 aircraft to the Shuttle Landing Facility located at Langley Air Force Base, Virginia.
 The crew loaded a 70-foot trailer carrying the Launch Abort System and a 50-foot trailer carrying the Crew Module.
 The cargo was delivered to the Kennedy Space Center in Florida the following day.

 Since 2003, approximately $280,000,000 has been utilized in the C-5 facility conversion program.
 These projects include site prep, an air control tower, a flight simulator facility, ramp and hydrant upgrades, a corrosion control hangar, a fuel cell hangar, runway upgrades and extensions, a fire station, a supply warehouse, apron and jet fuel storage, taxiway upgrades, and a new squadron operations facility is in progress.